yihui/yihui.org/content/knitr/options.md

     and those in **Cairo**, **cairoDevice**, **svglite**, **ragg**, and **tikzDevice** are supported, e.g., `pdf`, `png`, `svg`, `jpeg`, `tiff`, `cairo_pdf`, `CairoJPEG`, `CairoPNG`, `Cairo_pdf`, `Cairo_png`, `svglite`,
-    `ragg_png`, `tikz`, and so on.
+    `gridSVG`, `ragg_png`, `tikz`, and so on.
 See `names(knitr:::auto_exts)` for the full list.
 Besides these devices, you can also provide a character string that is the name of a function of the form `function(filename, width, height)`.
 The units for the image size are *always* inches (even for bitmap devices, in which DPI is used to convert between pixels and inches).

     The chunk options `dev`, `fig.ext`, `fig.width`, `fig.height`, and `dpi` can be vectors (shorter ones will be recycled), e.g., `dev = c('pdf', 'png')`